t3rn/plugin-t3rn-executor/README.md

 ## Configuration

-We have provided `.envrc` with default values; you can copy sensitive environment variables to `.env` and modify them.
+We have provided `.envrc` with default values; you can copy sensitive environment variables to `.envrc.local` or `.env` and modify them.
+If you set up `.env` you must remove 'export' prefixes.
 Set up your environment with the required variables:

 | Variable Name              | Description                                                       |